Spotify Keeps Crashing on Android? 8 Quick Fixes to Nail It

-Step Five Follow the onscreen instructions to put your phone into Download Mode.
+Step Four Follow the onscreen instructions to put your phone into Download mode.
 This process will differ depending on whether your device has a home button, so make sure you’re following the right one.

-Step Six Once you click Start, the software will automatically start the repair process by downloading a fresh version of your operating system and then installing it onto your device.
+Step Five Once you click Start, the software will automatically start the repair process by downloading a fresh version of your operating system and then installing it onto your device.

 It’s important to make sure your phone stays connected to your computer during this process, and your computer stays on and is connected to a stable power source.
 Once completed, you’ll receive a notification saying the process is complete and you can now use your device again!